StackStorm/st2vagrant/README.md

 Setup [StackStorm](https://www.stackstorm.com/product) (`st2`) on your laptop with Vagrant and VirtualBox, so you can play with it locally and develop integration and automation [packs](https://docs.stackstorm.com/latest/packs.html).

 If you are fluent with [Vagrant](https://www.vagrantup.com/docs/getting-started), you know where to look and what to do.
-If you are new to Vagrant, just follow alone with step-by-step instructions below.
+If you are new to Vagrant, just follow along with step-by-step instructions below.

 ## Pre-requisites